TGAC/COPO-documentation/sample.rst

 The  **Bundle Name** option will come in handy for users with no predefined sample names.
 If selected, the user will be required to enter a **bundle name**.

 .. note::
    A **bundle name** is a prefix from which similar sample names may be derived.
-For example, if a user enters *sample-* as a bundle name, COPO would use this entry to generate sample names of the form: *sample-1, sample-2, sample-3*, etc.
+For example, if a user enters *sample* as a bundle name, COPO would use this entry to generate sample names of the form: *sample_1, sample_2, sample_3*, etc.

 Assigned sample name